It's been a while...part 2

 (WARNING - still about gear)

 Buying large format camera is like buying into the history of photography.
-Older ones can be quite cheap (e.g. my 5x4 which cost £40 from a charity shop); brand new you can pay thousands for one.
+Older ones can be quite cheap (e.g. my 5x4 which cost £40 from a charity shop but was a steal - they retail at around £300); brand new you can pay thousands for one.
 Some can come to you free!
 Here's an Ilford process camera, full-plate film size (6.5 x 8.5 inches) intended for making enlargements of smaller photos and other images.
-When I can find an Ilford plate holder (or even rarer, a cut film holder) I will put it to use.
+When I can find an Ilford plate holder (or even rarer, a cut film or paper holder) I will put it to use.
 It was made somewhere between 1900 and 1935-ish.
 A gift from a museum colleague.

 There are two particular weak links in the large format process, and both are mechanical: one is the condition of the focussing bellows, which deteriorate with age and use and can let light leak into the camera; the other is the state of the shutter.
 Bellows are repairable and replaceable, the bellows in this camera are in excellent condition; leaf shutters are very complex and fragile and old ones that very obviously need more than lubricating generally are best just replaced.
 But they rarely turn up new any more, and second hand ones are never cheap.